-The facility should create a risk-control plan or have an infection control plan in place, including but not limited to:
+The facility should create a risk-control plan or have an infection control plan in place, including:

 - Employee training

 - Adequate oversight to ensure procedures are being followed

 - Staff education

 - Implicated disease

 - Symptoms

 - Mode of transmission

 - Prevention of spread

 - Infection control precautions

 - Procedures for proper food handling

 - Proper personal hygiene practices

 - Personal Protective Equipment (PPE)

 - Cleaning/Sanitizing surfaces and equipment

 - Isolation of ill individuals in hospitals, healthcare facilities, or institutions

 - Disposal or decontamination of contaminated clothing, surfaces, or bedding

-^{}Recommendations for infection control practices are frequently changed and updated; therefore, check key sources such as CDC to ensure the organization or facility's recommended practices are up to date.
+Recommendations for infection control practices are frequently changed and updated; therefore, check key sources such as CDC to ensure the organization or facility's recommended practices are up to date.

-3.1.10 Step Ten: Communicate Findings, Provide Documentation and Enter into the REDCap Outbreak Management System
+3.1.10 Step Ten: Communicate the Findings, Write a Report and Enter into the National Outbreak Reporting System (NORS)

-After analysis of epidemiologic, clinical, laboratory and environmental data, conclusions should be summarized in a report and sent to KDPH.
+After analysis of epidemiologic, clinical, laboratory, and environmental data, conclusions should be summarized in a report and sent to KDPH.
 This is one of the most important steps in the outbreak investigation.
-Not only does the report detail the agency's efforts but identifies a potential source(s) of the outbreak and suggests control measures to prevent future illness.
+Not only does the report detail the agency's efforts, but identifies a potential source(s) of the outbreak and suggests control measures to prevent future illness.

-Sometimes an After-Action Report is written following a complex investigation and should follow this outline: Handling Instructions; Contents; Executive Summary; Section 1: Event Overview, including Event Details, Event Leadership, and Participating Organizations; Section 2: Event Summary, including Event Purpose, Objectives, Capabilities and Activities, Scenario Summary, Supporting Events or Event; Section 3: Analysis of Capabilities; Section 4: Conclusion; and the following appendices, as appropriate: Appendix A: Improvement Plan; Appendix B: Lessons Learned (optional); Appendix C: Participant Feedback Summary (optional); Appendix D: Event Summary Table (optional); Appendix E: Performance Ratings (optional); Appendix F: Acronyms.
+The report should follow one of two suggested formats: 1) scientific format or 2) After Action Report format.
+The usual scientific format follows the following outline: introduction, background, methods, results, discussion, recommendations, and references.
+The After Action Report format should be used if an LHD Operations Center or State Health Operations Center (SHOC) is activated and should follow this outline: Handling Instructions; Contents; Executive Summary; Section 1: Event Overview, including Event Details, Event Leadership, and Participating Organizations; Section 2: Event Summary, including Event Purpose, Objectives, Capabilities and Activities, Scenario Summary, Supporting Events or Event; Section 3: Analysis of Capabilities; Section 4: Conclusion; and the following appendices, as appropriate: Appendix A: Improvement Plan; Appendix B: Lessons Learned (optional); Appendix C: Participant Feedback Summary (optional); Appendix D: Event Summary Table (optional); Appendix E: Performance Ratings (optional); Appendix F: Acronyms.